 Blackboard Learn: The course is set up using Blackboard Learn.
-I am often going to abbreviate this to BB.
-In BB you will find links to complete your homework and assessments, read brief summaries on your weekly topics, follow the calendar, contact me and post discussions.
-There are also links for help on BB.
-It is your responsibility to be logging on to BB and checking for announcements and following along with the course calendar
+I am often going to abbreviate this to Bb.
+In Bb you will find links to complete your homework and assessments, read brief summaries on your weekly topics, follow the calendar, contact me and post discussions.
+It is your responsibility to be logging on to Bb and checking for announcements and following along with the course calendar

 MyOpenMath: MyOpenMath is a free online math learning environment.
 This is where you will find video lessons and other helpful material for the course.
 This is also where you will complete homework, quizzes, and online exams.
-You will need to register for the website at http://myopenmath.com and use the course ID 31339 to enter my course.
+You will need to register for the website at http://myopenmath.com and use the course ID 34409 to enter my course.
 There is no enrollment key, so leave this blank.

 General Expectations: Intermediate Algebra can be a very challenging course when taken in a traditional classroom.
 Taking the course online can make it that much more difficult to stay on top of the material.
-It is crucial that you are doing work several times each week during this semester to be successful.
-Please do not wait until the weekend the assignments are due to complete them.
-If we were to meet in a classroom, you would be spending about 3 hours in class, and a minimum of another 4-5 hours outside of class doing work.
-Please keep that in mind to give yourself a guideline as to how many hours you will need to dedicate to this course.
+In addition, this course is accelerated (about 3 times faster than a normal online course!).
+It is crucial that you are doing work EVERY DAY this semester to be successful in the course.
+Do not wait until the day the assignments are due to complete them.
+If we were to meet in a classroom, you would be spending about 9 hours per week in class, and a minimum of another 12-15 hours outside of class doing work.
+Please keep that in mind to give yourself a guideline as to how many hours you will need to dedicate to this course each week and each day.

-Homework: Each week you will be assigned homework assignment(s) that you are to complete using MyOpenMath(MOM).
-Some of those homework may span more than one week.

-You can work on the homework as many times as you like before the due date.
+Homework: Each week you will be assigned homework assignment(s) that you are to complete using MyOpenMath (MOM).
+These are designed to be worked on over the course of several days.
+Do not try to complete them each in one day, as they may take several hours.
+You can attempt the homework problems as many times as you like before the due date.
 You will get three attempts at each question before MyOpenMath marks that question incorrect.
 When that happens, you may choose a "Similar Problem" and you will be given a new problem to try.
 It is the expectation that you work on the material during the week/weekend, complete the homework by the due date and then move on to the proceeding material.
-In general, homework assignments will be opened on Monday mornings.
-Before attempting MOM homework, you will want to read the weekly notes and follow along with the media videos, complete the required activities (and go through even the ones that aren't required).
+In general, homework assignments will be opened on Friday evenings at 11:59pm and will be open for at least a week before the due date (typically longer).
+Before attempting MOM homework, you will want to read the weekly notes and follow along with the media examples (Mini-Lesson), and complete the You Try problems.
+It will also be useful to complete some of the practice problems for each lesson.
+Answer keys for these are available on MOM.
 Doing these things before attempting HW will make the time it takes to complete the HW each week much shorter.
 Because this class is online and you are doing the work independently, it is critical that you stay on top of the material.
 Please make sure you are submitting on time!